-Tarumitra, meaning “Friends of Trees” in Hindi and Sanskrit, is a students’ movement to protect and promote a healthy environment on Earth.
-Started by school students with support from Jesuits in Patna, India in 1988, the movement has spread into hundreds of high schools and colleges all over India.
+Tarumitra, meaning “Friends of Trees” in Hindi and Sanskrit, is a student movement to protect and promote a healthy environment on Earth.
+Started by school students with support from Jesuits in Patna, India in 1988, the the movement has spread into hundreds of high schools and colleges all over India.
 It has over 300,000 members in over 2000 high schools and colleges.
-Tarumitra has also had several full time volunteers from India and abroad.
+Tarumitra has also had several full-time volunteers from India and abroad.

-Is brainchild of inter-school debate held at Tarumitra Bio-reserve.
+Footprint is brainchild of inter-school debate held at Tarumitra Bio-reserve.
 It focuses on common habit change for climate change of citizen in urban population.
 Research reason behind failure of three major pillars of sustainable cities – Waste Management, Traffic Awareness, Social Responsibility.
-Develop viable solutions to curb our carbon footprint.
+Develop viable solutions to curb our carbon footprint

 Habit Change for Climate Change